A promising start

-The CHD department had a promising start in 2009.
+The CODAC, Heating & Diagnostics (CHD) Department had a promising start in 2009.
 Within the first days of the New Year, the server room at Tore Supra on the CEA Cadarache site was abandoned and all services and data storage were migrated to the new server room at the Headquarters site.
-A nightly link was established to the European Domestic Agency (F4E) computer centre for the backup of all critical data.
+A nightly link was established to the European Domestic Agency computer centre for the backup of all critical data.

-The design of the buildings, the cooling and the cryo-system for the Neutral Beam Test Facility in Padua, Italy, has been completed and build-to-print specifications are available.
-For the Ion Cyclotron, the work is currently focussed on the preparation of the Procurement Arrangements for the high voltage power supplies and the radiofrequency sources.
-The Indian DA is in charge of these procurements and the signatures are scheduled for spring this year.
+The design of the buildings, the cooling and the cryosystem for the Neutral Beam Test Facility in Padua, Italy, has been completed and build-to-print specifications are available.
+For the Ion Cyclotron Section, the work is currently focused on the preparation of the Procurement Arrangements for the high voltage power supplies and the radiofrequency sources.
+The Indian Domestic Agency is in charge of these procurements and the signatures are scheduled for spring this year.

 Procurement preparation is also ongoing for the ITER diagnostics systems.
 A comprehensive workshop is being organized next month with attendees from all seven ITER Parties.